Clarkdale, Arizona: Geography

+Climate

 The average temperature in Clarkdale in January is 45 F, and in July it is 84 F. The highest recorded temperature for the town was 118 F in 1994, and the lowest was 8 F in 1990.
 The wettest month is August, averaging about 2 in of precipitation.
-In the Köppen Climate Classification system, Clarkdale has a tropical and sub-tropical steppe climate, abbreviated BSk on climate maps.
+In the Köppen Climate Classification system, Clarkdale has a cool semi-arid climate, abbreviated BSk on climate maps.

 Little snow falls in Clarkdale.
 Between 1949 and 1977, Cottonwood, Clarkdale's close neighbor, received an average of about 4 in of snow a year.
 About half of this fell in December.
 The average snow depth in Cottonwood during the period of record was reported as zero.

 Commerce

-The Phoenix Cement Company is Clarkdale's only major industry.
+The Salt River Materials Group (formerly Phoenix Cement Co. is Clarkdale's only major industry.
 The cement plant was built in 1959 to supply Portland cement for the construction of Glen Canyon Dam and is owned by the Salt River Pima-Maricopa Indian Community.
 Clarkdale is home to the Verde Canyon Railroad, a scenic excursion train that follows part of the route of the Verde Valley Railroad, constructed in 1911–12 to serve Clark's mine and smelter, to Drake and Perkinsville, now ghost towns.
 Yavapai College also has a campus in Clarkdale.

 Several motion pictures have been shot in Clarkdale, including Desert Fury, Midnight Run, Universal Soldier, Benefit of the Doubt and Brothel.

 Arts

-The Made in Clarkdale organization hosts an annual invitational art show each December in the Clark Memorial Clubhouse.
-The Verde Valley Theatre performs community theatre in Clark Memorial Clubhouse, and free concerts are offered in Clarkdale Park through the summer months.
+The Made in Clarkdale organization hosts an annual invitational art show each December in the Clark Memorial Clubhouse. and free concerts are offered in Clarkdale Park through the summer months.
+The Arizona Copper Art Museum is located in the city.